pohanson/tp/docs/DeveloperGuide.md

 1. Adding a duplicate contact

-   1. Test case: `add n:John Doe p:98765432 e:different@example.com a:Different Address`<br>
+   1. Test case: `add n:Jane Doe p:98765432 e:different@example.com a:Different Address`<br>
       Expected: Error message "This person already exists in the address book".
 No new contact is added.
-(Note: Duplicate detection is based on name only)
+(Note: Duplicate detection is based on phone only)

 ### Importing address book from clipboard